Skip to Content

 The following family factors predicted a greater perceived need for hospice services:

 Choosing the Desired Place of Death

 Many patients with advanced-stage cancer express a desire to die at home, but many will die in a hospital or other facility.
 Patients who die at home, however, appear to have a better quality of life than do patients who die in a hospital or intensive care unit, and their bereaved caregivers experience less difficulty adjusting.
 Dying at home is also associated with better symptom control and preparedness for death and with caregivers' perceptions of a higher-quality death.

 Enrollment in hospice increases the likelihood of dying at home, but careful attention needs to be paid to caregiver support and symptom control.
 One group of investigators analyzed a cohort of 5,837 hospice patients with terminal cancer for whom the patient's preference for dying at home was determined.
 Of the 5,837 patients, 4,336 (79%) preferred to die at home.
-In multivariable analysis, the following factors (with percentages and ORs) were correlated with the likelihood of dying at home:
+Patients who preferred to die at home were more likely to do so (56% vs. 37%; OR, 2.21).
+In multivariable analysis, the following factors (with percentages and ORs) were correlated with a greater likelihood of dying at home: